1964: The Beatles were at The Night of a Hundred Stars at the Palladium in London.

 1980: Keith Godchaux of the Grateful Dead died from injuries sustained in an automobile accident in Marin County, California.
 He was 32.

 1983: The Police performed at Comisky Park in Chicago, Illinois.

 1983: Paul Young rose to the top of the U.K. chart with his remake of the Marvin Gaye song "Wherever I Lay My Hat (That's My Home)".

 1983: Synchronicity reached #1 on the Album chart in only the fourth week of release for the Police.
 In those days, it was tough to get to the top because of the stronger competition.
-The Soundtrack to "Flashdance" was up to #2 while Thriller relinquished its stranglehold on the top spot...for the time being.
-Def Leppard's great album Pyromania had to stay at #4.
+The Soundtrack to "Flashdance" was up to #2 while Thriller by Michael Jackson relinquished its stranglehold on the top spot...for the time being, and Def Leppard's great album Pyromania had to stay at #4.
 The rest of the Top 10: Stevie Nicks with The Wild Heart, David Bowie's Let's Dance, Loverboy had a solid album at #7 with Keep It Up, Men At Work's Cargo was #8, Prince's solid album 1999 was at #9 and Eddy Grant remained at 10 with Killer on the Rampage.